XereoNet/SpaceGDN/README.md

 	}

 #####Request
-Show information on a single jar type, by ID:
+Show information on a single jar, by ID:

-	GET: /type/:id
+	GET: /jar/:id

 #####Response
 Example: